List of incidents during the Beagle conflict: Helicopter incident in 1980

 On 15 September 1980 an Argentine helicopter Alouette SA 316B piloted by Miguel Fajre tried to "intercept" four Chilean torpedo boats and two Chilean helicopters heading east to the Snipe Island (See Snipe incident).
-The probably intention was to impede the discovery of the Argentine Torpedo Boat Indomita, hidden off the Chilean Island Snipe and, further east, the ARA General Belgrano, sunk two years later during the Falkland War.
+The probable intention was to impede the discovery of the Argentine Torpedo Boat Indomita, hidden off the Chilean Island Snipe and, further east, the ARA General Belgrano, sunk two years later during the Falkland War.

 ARA Gurruchaga incident

 On February 19, 1982, six weeks before the beginning of the Falklands War, an incident occurred that could have sparked a full-fledged war between Chile and Argentina during the Papal mediation in the Beagle conflict.
-An Argentine patrol boat, the ARA Gurruchaga (Ex-USS Luiseno (ATF-156)) was anchored at Deceit Island inside the Beagle zone under mediation in Vatican, ostensibly providing support for sports boats participating in the Rio de Janeiro-Sydney boat race.
-The Quidora torpedo Boat approached and ordered the Argentine ship to leave the area.
+An Argentine patrol boat, the ARA Gurruchaga (formerly USS Luiseno) was anchored at Deceit Island inside the Beagle zone under mediation in Vatican, ostensibly providing support for sports boats participating in the Rio de Janeiro-Sydney boat race.
+The Chilean torpedo boat Quidora approached and ordered the Argentine ship to leave the area.
 She fired several warning shots when the Argentine craft refused to move, as other Chilean ships converged to the scene.
 Although originally ordered not to leave the area and to wait for Argentine warships to arrive, the Argentine patrol boat received new orders to proceed to port as it became obvious that the Chilean navy had no intentions of backing down.

 Barão de Teffé Incident 1983

 On 18 Januar 1983 the Brazilian research ship Barão de Teffé was heading from Goree passage (between Navarino and Picton islands) to the Beagle Channel as the ship was intercepted by an Argentine Patrol Boat and asked to accept an Argentine pilot for the navigation through the Beagle Channel.
-After consultations with the Brazilian government the Brazilian captain of the ship decided to change the route to avoid any Argentine intervention in the navegation.
+After consultations with the Brazilian government the Brazilian captain of the ship decided to change the route to avoid any Argentine intervention in the navigation.

 The intention was to compromise some kind of Brazilian support for the Argentine souvereignity over the Channel.